People

 Jose R. Ruiz, M.D.

-Jose R. Ruiz, M.D.; Dr. Ruiz is a fellow at the University of Pennsylvania completing training in Advanced Therapeutic Endoscopy.
+Dr. Ruiz is a gastroenterologist affiliated with Baptist Health Baptist Hospital in Miami.
+He was previously a Fellow at the University of Pennsylvania, completing training in Advanced Therapeutic Endoscopy.
 Dr Ruiz has broad research interests in the field of general gastroenterology, endoscopy, population health, and artificial intelligence.
 He has presented his research at several national and international conferences, including Digestive Disease Week and the Annual Scientific Meeting of the American College of Gastroenterology.
 Dr. Ruiz has been working and collaborating closely with the Smart Toilet team for several years.

 Jin Zhou